Practical Intro to the Metropolis-Hastings Algorithm/Fitting a line II

 One answer to this is the Metropolis-Hastings algorithm.
 And like the heading I’m going to show you the end result so you can see why what we’re doing is so cool.

-Using the unnormalised posterior function we used in the last post on line fitting, I’m going to create a pretty small function that will almost magically generate sample our distribution.
+Using the unnormalized posterior function we used in the last post on line fitting, I’m going to create a pretty small function that will almost magically generate samples from our distribution.

 import numpy as np